twizzy-dev/dexGuesser/README.md

 > Weavile
 The correct Pokémon is Garchomp, you were 16 off.
 ```
+Application keeps generating numbers until user tells it to stop, by typing `exit`.<br>
+Keeps track of statistics (such as amount guessed correctly, and average distance away), viewable by typing `stats`.

 <br>

 ## Usage

-Either:
+To play the game, either:

-- Download source code and export project to `.jar` file, and run in terminal with `java -jar <file-name>.jar`
+- Download source code and export/build project as `.jar` file, and run in terminal with `java -jar <file-name>.jar`

 or

-- Clone repository to an IDE and run `CMDApplication` in the built-in terminal/console.
+- Clone repository to an IDE and run `dexGuesserCMD` in the built-in terminal/console.

 <br>